Ameobea/homepage/src/blog/optimizing-advent-of-code-2024.md

 ## SIMD Input Parsing

 <div style="display: flex; flex: 1; width: 100%; margin-top: -54px"><div style="margin-left: auto; display: flex; flex: 0; background: #141414; border: 1px solid #cccccc88; padding: 4px; font-family:'Input Mono', 'Fira Code', Consolas, Monaco, 'Andale Mono','Ubuntu Mono', monospace">37.4µs <span style="margin-left: 5px; color: #4dc617">(-36.3%)</span></div></div>

+Now we're getting into the good stuff.

+While looking at the input parsing code, I realized that my current parsing code was running essentially character by character.
+Given that each character is just a single byte, that incurs a lot of overhead; the CPU is wasting a lot of potential memory bandwidth among other things.

+Luckily we have a nice option available to us for having the CPU do multiple things at the same time: SIMD

 TODO